ppy/osu-beatmap-difficulty-lookup-cache/README.md

 # osu-beatmap-difficulty-lookup-cache

-A memory-based caching layer for beatmap difficulty (star rating and attribute) lookups which cannot be stored at a database level.
+A memory-based caching layer for beatmap difficulty (star rating and attribute) lookups which cannot be easily stored to a database.

 # Query API